Being a second photographer at a wedding is the best way to learn wedding photography.

 Being professional is showing up on time or early depending on your photographer’s preferences.
-It also means being prepared by making time to learn about the wedding details before hand, and signing a second shooter contract if you’re asked to.
+It also means being prepared by making time to learn about the wedding details beforehand, and signing a second shooter contract if you’re asked to.

 When you agree to second shoot you need to be committed to showing up, because two people getting married are depending on you.
 Too often I hear stories about how second shooters bailed because they decided to go on vacation.
-If you tend to run off on vacation at the last minute or your weekends are all ready full with commitments then second shooting at weddings isn’t the best fit for you.
+If you tend to run off on vacation at the last minute or your weekends are already full with commitments then second shooting at weddings isn’t the best fit for you.

 Your gear is only as good as your knowledge.

 I care more about a second photographer with reliable professional gear and knowledge of how to use it than I do about the brand names of that gear.
-All the fancy brands names in the world will not save you if you completely over-expose a white wedding dress in bright sunlight for every single shot of an outdoor wedding.
+All the fancy brand names in the world will not save you if you completely over-expose a white wedding dress in bright sunlight for every single shot of an outdoor wedding.

 Second shooting a wedding is about the couple.

-Sometimes a second shooter will try to get certain poses for their portfolio, when the couple wants something completely different.
+Sometimes a second shooter will try to get certain poses for their portfolio when the couple wants something completely different.
 If you want specific pictures for your portfolio plan a styled shoot on your own time or find a wedding with people who want the same shots you want.

 Another thing second shooters do by mistake is handing out their own business cards at weddings.
 The only card you should be giving out is your lead photographer’s, because you’re representing them.